dgroomes/javascript-playground/npm-library-typescript/animals-library/README.md

 ## Reference

 * [npm "TypeScript" package](https://www.npmjs.com/package/typescript)
-  * You can easily use the TypeScript compiler `tsc` by include TypeScript directly as a development dependency in your npm project.
+  * You can easily use the TypeScript compiler `tsc` by including TypeScript directly as a development dependency in your npm project.
   * With the `tsc` CLI, I could quickly learn and discover things that I wouldn't be able to by using a tool that abstracts and wraps over `tsc`.
 For example, I did `npx tsc --init` and I got a nice annotated `tsconfig.json` file.